avyboy/aresmush/tutorials/templates.md

 Ares templates actually use a standard Ruby template system called [Erubis](http://www.kuwata-lab.com/erubis/users-guide.html), which is used in Ruby on Rails web programming.
 In a nutshell, what you're doing is embedding Ruby code alongside the text.
 For those familiar with PHP, it's a basically the same as embedding PHP code snippets inside your HTML.

 You can make the embedded code as fancy as you want, but it's usually best to keep it simple and put the majority of the logic in the **Template Helper Objects**.
-Each plugin provides one or more of these helpers, whose purpose is to wrap up the data fields in methods so you can access them easily from your template.
+Each plugin provides one or more of these helpers, whose purpose is to wrap up the data up in methods so you can access them easily from your template.

 For example, the who list plugin provides the **WhoTemplate** object for the basic who data.
 One of the things in there is a list of **WhoClientTemplate** objects, one for each connected player (aka client).
 These two helper objects provide all the data to your who list template.
 When you say <%= online_total %> in the template, what you're really doing is accessing the "online_total" method of the WhoTemplate object: